pgexperts/handyrep/docs/api.rst

 FAIL
     unable to fail over to the new master.
-Cluster may have been left in and indeterminate state.  check details.
+Cluster may have been left in an indeterminate state.  check details.

 clone
 -----